KristiyanGochev/-React-Material-UI/routtest2/README.md

    `curl -H "Content-Type: application/json" -X POST -d {"name":"Allan Watts","id":"allan-watts"} localhost:4000/writers`

   #### PUT :
-  The command bellow will send put/update requist to the server which
+  The command bellow will send put/update requist to the server:
    * -H content-type: application/json
    * -X method: PUT
    * -d DataSet:{"name":"myName"}
    * ip:port/writers{id}: the id stays for the indetificator for which item we want to update

   `curl -H "Content-Type: application/json" -X POST -d {"name":"My new Name",} localhost:4000/writers/{id}`

+  #### DELETE :
+  The command bellow will send delete requist to the server:
+   * -X method: Delete
+   * ip:port/writers{id}: the id stays for the indetificator for which item we want to delete

+  `curl -X DELETE localhost:4000/writers/{id}`
 ###

 ## Available Scripts